igponce/errorcodelair/mysql.md

 ## Error Code: 1630.
 FUNCTION *schema_name*.sum does not exist.
 Check the 'Function Name Parsing and Resolution' section in the Reference Manual

-Looka like you have an space character between the function name and the opening parenthesis, like this:
+Looks like you have an space character between the function name and the opening parenthesis, like this:

 ```{sql}
 SELECT sum (column) FROM ...